 Environmental Health and Safety is responsible for ensuring that Marshall University remains in compliance with federal and state regulations for the management, storage, and disposal of potentially infectious wastes.

-To assist Emergency Responders, all rooms and laboratories at Marshall University that house biohazard materials must be labeled with a Biohazard sign.
-A Biohazard Sign Template is available in Word and instructions are provided.
+To assist Emergency Responders, all rooms and laboratories at Marshall University should post emergency contact information on the outside of their entry door.
+Those labs that house hazardous or biohazard materials must be labeled accordingly.
+A Hazardous Material and Biohazard Sign Template is available in Word and instructions are provided.

 There are several general requirements to keep in mind when working with biological materials: